 A: For many people, there is!
 It all goes back to how many people experience vertigo following injuries or accidents.
 One upper cervical chiropractor conducted a study involving 139 Meniere’s patients who all had suffer undiagnosed whiplash through car accidents and other injuries.
 The result was an upper cervical misalignment.
 When this misalignment was corrected, 136 of the patients saw significant benefits in the first six weeks of the study and even great benefits by the conclusion of the two-year study.
 The other three patients dropped out of the study just six weeks in.

 A: Upper cervical chiropractic is a niche in the industry that focuses on the top two bones of the neck, located at the base of the skull.
-Diagnostic imagining is used to take precise measurements so that gentle and long-lasting corrections can be delivered.
+It uses diagnostic imaging to take precise measurements so that gentle and long-lasting corrections can be delivered.

 Because of the proximity of these bones to both the ears and the brainstem, the effects of a misalignment can lead to vertigo either by reducing the ability of the ears to drain properly or by affecting the signals that are sent to the brain regarding spatial orientation and balance.